 No one saw Beatrice Luigi Gomez coming.
-Emerging as a dark horse in this year’s Miss Universe Philippines competition, her victories in the Introduction, Casting Video, and Interview challenges proves she’s making a strong case for the crown.
-The 26-year old has been a beacon for many Cebuanos since her reign began in January 2020, yet she bravely symbolizes more than just the Queen City of the South.
+Emerging as a dark horse in this year’s Miss Universe Philippines competition, her victories in the Introduction, Casting Video, and Interview challenges prove she’s making a strong case for the crown.
+The 26-year-old beauty queen has been a beacon for many Cebuanos since her reign began in January 2020, yet she bravely symbolizes more than just the Queen City of the South.

 Simply referred to as Bea, she was asked a very simple but earnest question during a segment in the Binibining Cebu 2020 pageant: What makes her beautiful?
 Taking little to no time to ruminate, she declared, “I guess what makes me beautiful is my bravery, and being true to myself.
 To tell you guys honestly, I have a girlfriend, I have tattoos, and I’m very proud of my imperfections, and I guess that is what makes me beautiful!”

 To openly proclaim such truths—ones that aren’t traditionally associated with beauty queens—solidified her position as a candidate to watch.
 She was met with resounding applause and the uproar only continued until the Bb.
 Cebu 2020 crown was perched on her head at the end of the night.